mtalyat/TerminalRenderingEnginE/README.md

 ## Building and Linking

-To use TREE in your project, you have two options.
-1) add the header and source file directly to your project, or 2) build TREE, and link it to your program.
+To use TREE in your project, you have two options:
+1) Add the header and source file directly to your project.

-TODO: Tutorial
+2) Build TREE, and link it to your program.

 ## Examples/Guides